 Salary range: $_____ to $_____ per year

-NOTE ON TITLES: Senior buyer, senior purchasing agent, and
+NOTE ON TITLES: Senior buyer and senior purchasing agent are

 JOB SUMMARY